chrisburnell/chrisburnell.com/src/pages/cv.md

 Work roles involved creating design systems and tools to enable teams to build maintainable and performant websites, with an uncompromising focus on accessibility and user experience.
 These also included lead roles in building the front end and CMS architecture for small to enterprise clients, chiefly in the higher education and government sectors, as I oversaw the project lifecycle and acted as their primary technical contact.

-Passionate about the open web, having published over {{ technical_articles_count }} technical articles, and author of open-source software used by thousands of developers worldwide and on production client websites.
+Passionate about the open web, having published over {{ technical_articles_count | toNearest(5, true) }} technical articles, and author of open-source software used by thousands of developers worldwide and on production client websites.
 Actively involved in the web community with many years of experience in organising conferences and meet-ups, most notably, [State of the Browser](https://stateofthebrowser.com).

 <hr>